shady-gang/vcc-www/content/_index.md

    * Lets you write code in a functional style on the GPU without limitations
  * Arbitrary `goto` statements - code does not need to be strictly structured !

 Many of these capabilities are present in compute APIs, but are not supported in most graphics APIs such as DirectX or Vulkan.
-We aim to address this gap by proving these features can and should implemented.
-[More on why we think that's important](why)
+We aim to address this gap by proving these features can and should be implemented.
+[More on why we think that's important.](why)

 ## Status and Caveats